Kranthift/customerrewards/README.md

 3. Start the MySQL command line client and provide the password.
 4. Password is in the application property file.
 5. Once the server starts create a schema with name "reward".
+6. Clone the code into local machine using git commands
-6. Import the code into any IDE and start the RewardsApplication.
+7. Import the code into any IDE and start the RewardsApplication.
-7. The application starts on port 9090.
+8. The application starts on port 9090.

 Postman Curls in Order :